When Will You See a Return on Your Investment at Alfred University?

 To determine the year when you catch up, we need to factor in the average earnings of a high school graduate.
 To simplify things, we will assume that the high school graduate starts out earning their full average salary of $30,000 and lives at home for free, while you must pay for your living expenses during college.
 After college, we will assume that you both have the same expenses.

 The earnings from an average graduate at Alfred University will surpass those of a high school graduate in 20 years.

-Setting aside the time value of money, after 30 years, an undergraduate degree at Alfred University is worth about $1,315,000 more than what it would cost you.
+Setting aside the time value of money, after 30 years, an undergraduate degree from Alfred University is worth about $1,315,000 more than what it would cost you.

-Your total earnings of $1,422,000 from your initial investment in tuition, fees and other expenses of about $107,000 gives you an aunualized return of
+Your total earnings of $1,422,000 from your initial investment in tuition, fees and other expenses of about $107,000 gives you an annualized return of

 If instead of going to college, you put that initial investment into Treasury Bills for 30 years at 5% you would have about $462,454